 - Teams are seeded based on regular season records.
 Teams will receive two points for a win and one point for a tie in determining standings and seedings.
 In the event an uneven number of games is played, points will be calculated on a points per game played basis. - If a tiebreaker is necessary.
-The first tiebreaker will be head to head competition.
+The first tiebreaker will be head-to-head competition.
 The second tiebreaker (if necessary) will be fewest runs allowed and the third tiebreaker (if necessary) will be most runs scored. - The higher seeded team in each game is the home team. - All regular season rules are in effect except as noted below. - All playoff games will be played for the full 6 innings, although normal mercy rules will apply.
-If tied after 6 innings, extra innings will be played until the game is decided. - A game suspended due to weather or darkness before six innings or with the scored tied will be resumed from the point the game was stopped.
+If tied after 6 innings, extra innings will be played until the game is decided. - Playoff schedule is subject to change due to weather or other unforeseen reasons. - A game suspended due to weather or darkness before six innings or with the scored tied will be resumed from the point the game was stopped.